Hype-Labs/HypeChatDemo.android/README.md

         // thrown.
         Hype.getInstance().setContext(getApplicationContext());

-        // Adding self as an Hype observer makes sure that the application gets notifications
+        // Adding itself as an Hype lifecycle observer makes sure that the application gets
-        // for events being triggered by the Hype framework.
-These events include the framework's
+        // notifications for lifecycle events being triggered by the Hype framework.
+These
-        // lifecycle (starting, stopping), network events (finding and losing instances), and
-        // message I/O.
-        Hype.getInstance().addObserver(this);
+        // events include starting and stopping, as well as some error handling.
+        Hype.getInstance().addLifecycleObserver(this);

+        // Network observer notifications include other devices entering and leaving the
+        // network.
+When a device is found all observers get a onInstanceFound notification,
+        // and when they leave onInstanceLost is triggered instead.
+        Hype.getInstance().addNetworkObserver(this);

+        // I/O notifications indicate when messages are sent (not available yet) or fail
+        // to be sent.
+Notice that a message being sent does not imply that it has been
+        // delivered, only that it has left the device.
+If considering mesh networking,
+        // in which devices will be forwarding content for each other, a message being
+        // means that its contents have been flushed out of the output stream, but not
+        // that they have reached their destination.
+This, in turn, is what acknowledgements
+        // are used for, but those have not yet available.
+        Hype.getInstance().addIOObserver(this);

         // Requesting Hype to start is equivalent to requesting the device to publish
         // itself on the network and start browsing for other devices in proximity.
 If